-Below is a typical wiring diagram or plan for controlling a powerful kiln.
+Below is a typical wiring diagram for controlling an electric kiln.
 Various wiring diagrams are offered in Construction Paper #3, "How to Build Your Own Controller, Vers.
-3.5.2" \$15.
-This construction paper comes free with the purchase of any of the Auber controller modules.
+3.5.5" \$10.00- but free with the purchase of any of the Auber controller modules.